netdata-be/syntra-linux/tutorials/3_samba-4.md

     sudo apt-get install krb5-user

-When asked for the default realm, enter merger.local and as host take the hostname you used.
+When asked for the default realm, enter `MERGER.LOCAL` and as host take `192.168.25.39`.
 Test out if Kerberos works by executing:

     kinit administrator@MERGER.LOCAL